Uncertain data

-There are three main models of uncertain data in databases.
+Example data model for uncertain data

+One way to represent uncertain data is through probability distributions.
+Let us take the example of a relational database.
+There are three main ways to do represent uncertainty as probability distributions in such a database model.

 In attribute uncertainty, each uncertain attribute in a tuple is subject to its own independent probability distribution.
 For example, if readings are taken of temperature and wind speed, each would be described by its own probability distribution, as knowing the reading for one measurement would not provide any information about the other.

 In correlated uncertainty, multiple attributes may be described by a joint probability distribution.
 For example, if readings are taken of the position of an object, and the x- and y-coordinates stored, the probability of different values may depend on the distance from the recorded coordinates.
 As distance depends on both coordinates, it may be appropriate to use a joint distribution for these coordinates, as they are not independent.

 In tuple uncertainty, all the attributes of a tuple are subject to a joint probability distribution.
 This covers the case of correlated uncertainty, but also includes the case where there is a probability of a tuple not belonging in the relevant relation, which is indicated by all the probabilities not summing to one.
 For example, assume we have the following tuple from a probabilistic database:

 Then, the tuple has 10% chance of not existing in the database.